vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > If I regard *iniquity* in my heart, the *Lord will not hear me*.
 {% ct 'Psalm 66:18' %}

 It's crucial to be fully surrendered to His will for our prayers to be effective.
-If there is anything in our life that is out of harmony with His will&mdash;any sin that He has convicted us about&mdash;it's crucial that we humble ourselves, repent, and forsake it.
-If the desire to do this is not there, we can ask Him to give it to us {% rf 'Acts 5:31; Philippains 2:13' %}.
-The unconverted human heart is naturally drawn to sin, so it's God alone who can give us a hatred for it {% rf 'Genesis 3:15' %}.
-Willful rebellion in the life is so serious that, according to {% rf 'Proverbs 28:9' false %}, it makes one's prayer an abomination to God.
-Paul echoes this sentinment when he says that God will not be mocked {% rf 'Galatians 6:7' %} as He sees our hearts and knows when we are harboring willful hypocrisy or pretense toward Him.
+If there is anything in our lives that is out of harmony with His will&mdash;any sin He has convicted us about&mdash;it's crucial that we humble ourselves, repent, and forsake it.
+If the desire to do this is lacking, we can ask Him to give it to us {% rf 'Acts 5:31; Philippians 2:13' %}.
+The unconverted human heart is naturally drawn to sin, so it is God alone who can give us a hatred for it {% rf 'Genesis 3:15' %}.
+Willful rebellion is so serious that, according to {% rf 'Proverbs 28:9' false %}, it makes one's prayer an abomination to God.
+Paul echoes this sentiment when he says that God will not be mocked {% rf 'Galatians 6:7' %}, for He sees our hearts and knows when we are harboring willful hypocrisy or pretense toward Him.

-God will never force His will upon us, which is why surrender starts with the *willingness* to follow His will.
+God will never force His will upon us, which is why surrender begins with the *willingness* to follow His will.
 It's a choice we consciously make, giving Him permission to activate His will and power in our lives.

 ## What should my prayers be focused on?